 What is pickleball, you ask?
 This fun sport, typically played outdoors, is extremely popular among active adults, and continues to grow in popularity with each passing day.
-In fact, nearly all of the 55+ communities throughout the Central Florida area feature their own pickleball courts on-site as part of the offerings to their residents. pickleball is great because it gets you outdoors in the Florida sunshine, while taking in some fresh air, enjoying some physical activity, and socializing, all in one!
+In fact, nearly all of the 55+ communities throughout the Central Florida area feature their own pickleball courts on-site as part of the offerings to their residents.
+Pickleball is easy to learn and gets you outside for some fresh air, physical activity, and socializing, all in one!
 Check out this video for a quick look at how to play: https://www.youtube.com/watch?v=fTvPYdKZqO0.

 Pickleball was first played in Bainbridge Island, Washington, in 1965.
 It is a paddle-ball sport that combines elements of tennis, badminton, and table tennis.
 Two or four players, both men and women, use solid paddles made of wood or composite materials to hit a perforated polymer ball, with 26-40 round holes, over a net.
 Like tennis, the game can be played in a singles or doubles format.
 The only thing you need to play pickleball is: a pickleball paddle, a pickleball, a partner(s), and a pickleball court, which are becoming easier and easier to find throughout Central Florida.